Types of Sensitive Data & The Ways to Protect Them

 Sensitive data types

-• High data sensitivity : Violation of the data in this group, which is referred to as confidential data, may cause organizations to be exposed to different types of cyber attacks and to be penalized under both the Personal Data Protection Law and GDPR.
-Protected health data, IT security information, social security numbers and controlled unclassified information are included in this group.
+• High sensitivity data: Violation of the data in this group, which is referred to as confidential data, may cause organizations to be exposed to different types of cyber attacks and to be penalized under both the Personal Data Protection Law and GDPR.
+Protected health data, IT security information, social security numbers, and controlled unclassified information, are included in this group.

-Sensitive data levels
+Sensitivity data levels

-• Moderately sensitive data : Violating the confidentiality of such data for internal use does not create serious problems for organizations.
+• Moderately sensitive data: Violating the confidentiality of such data for internal use does not create serious problems for organizations.

 Definition of Sensitive Data According to the Personal Data Protection Law and GDPR